AndreiFabon/AndreiFabon/README.md

   - 🎯 **Vice President (External)** at **CHADS (Cyber Security, Hacking, and Digital Security Club)**
     - **Challenge Developer** for *Hack The Computer Open the Box (HTCOB)*—designing hands-on cybersecurity challenges.
     - Collaborate with a dedicated team to promote cybersecurity awareness through events and workshops.
-- **What I am working on:**
-  - **Challenge Developer** for *Hack The Computer Open the Box (HTCOB)*—designing hands-on cybersecurity challenges.
-    - Craeating Website that uses path dsicovery to challange participants to look at more than just the website exterior
-    - Creating a Website with intentional SQL injection issues for participants to exploit
 ---

 ## 🌐 Connect with me: